-- Family information meetings were held in preparation for the sacrament of Confirmation, which also involved children presenting information about their chosen saint. - The children in Year 6 participated in a Reflection Day at the National Gallery of Victoria, guided through the gallery focusing on religious art with a focus on Confirmation symbols and images.
-They also participated in a workshop where they created their own piece of art using a symbol of Confirmation. - Children were presented to the Parish Community during a Saturday night mass before receiving the sacrament, whereby they were also presented with 'The Apostles' Creed'. - Fr John Salvano (Dean of St Patrick's Cathedral) visited children prior to receiving the sacrament. - Celebration of the Sacrament of Confirmation took place early Term 3 on Saturday night at 6:00pm.
+- Family information meetings were held in preparation for the sacrament of Confirmation, which also involved children presenting information about their chosen saint. - The children in Year 6 participated in a Reflection Day at the Mary MacKillop Heritage Center, guided through the museum focusing on the life of Australia's first saint, with a focus on Confirmation.
+They also visited St Patrick's Cathedral and became aware of the saints represented in the cathedral and the lives they led. - Children were presented to the Parish Community during a Saturday night mass before receiving the sacrament, whereby they were also presented with 'The Apostles' Creed'. - Bishop Mark Edwards visited children prior to receiving the sacrament. - Celebration of the Sacrament of Confirmation took place early Term 3 on Saturday afternoon at 3:00pm.